Andrews-Wing House

 The Andrews-Wing House is a historic house located in Boonville, Cooper County, Missouri.

-Description and history
+History

 It was built around 1855 for David Andrews, and is a one-story, vernacular brick dwelling with a variation of a hall and parlor plan.
 It has a brick ell and two-story frame addition.
 Also on the property is a contributing rusticated stone garage (c.
 1920).

 It was listed on the National Register of Historic Places on March 16, 1990.